NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS/README.md

 # Background and References

-Another project of our is: https://github.com/NA-MIC/ProjectWeek/tree/master/PW37_2022_Virtual/Projects/SlicerTMS_E-field
+This project is related to: https://github.com/NA-MIC/ProjectWeek/tree/master/PW37_2022_Virtual/Projects/SlicerTMS_E-field

 ## Infos for running WebXR: